 Ginger oil is also effective when taken by patients with pain associated with inflammation.
 A study conducted by researchers at Miami Veterans Affairs Medical Center and University of Miami found that when 261 patients with osteoarthritis of the knee took a ginger extract twice daily, they experienced less pain and needed fewer pain-killing medications than those who received placebo.
 (16)

 10. Improves Liver Function

-Because of ginger essential oil’s antioxidant potential and hepatoprotective activity, a study published in the Journal of Agricultural and Food Chemistry measured its effectiveness in treating alcoholic fatty liver disease, which is significantly associated with hepatic cirrhosis and liver cancer.
+Because of ginger essential oil’s antioxidant potential and hepatoprotective activity, an animal study published in the Journal of Agricultural and Food Chemistry measured its effectiveness in treating alcoholic fatty liver disease, which is significantly associated with hepatic cirrhosis and liver cancer.

-In the treatment, ginger essential oil was administered to mice with alcoholic fatty liver disease every day for four weeks.
-The results found that the treatment has hepatoprotective activity; after alcohol administration, the amounts of metabolites increased and then the levels recovered recovered in the treatment group.
+In the treatment group, ginger essential oil was administered orally to mice with alcoholic fatty liver disease every day for four weeks.
+The results found that the treatment has hepatoprotective activity.
+After alcohol administration, the amount of metabolites increased and then the levels recovered in the treatment group.
+(17)

 Ginger Essential Oil History & Interesting Facts

 The Chinese and Indians have used ginger tonics to treat ailments for over 4,700 years, and it was a priceless commodity during the Roman Empire trade around the coming of Christ because of its medicinal properties.
 Over time, ginger was spread across Asia, Africa, Europe and India because of the spice trading business.

 In the 13th and 14th centuries, the value of a pound of ginger was equivalent to the cost of a sheep!
 By medieval times, it was being imported in preserved form to be used in sweets; in fact, Queen Elizabeth I of England is credited with the invention of the gingerbread man, which has become a well-known Christmas treat.